 Stein Sperling understands that tax-exempt and non-profit organizations face different challenges than those of traditional, for-profit businesses.
-For public charities and private foundations under Internal Revenue Code Section 501(c)(3), and other types of tax-exempt organizations, such as IRC §501(c)(4) social welfare organizations and IRC §501(c)(7) social clubs, Stein Sperling’s experienced team of tax attorneys provides a wide range of legal services to assist clients through the complex and evolving laws and regulations unique to the tax-exempt world.
+For public charities and private foundations under Internal Revenue Code Section 501(c)(3), and other types of tax-exempt organizations, such as IRC §501(c)(4) social welfare organizations and IRC §501(c)(7) social clubs, Stein Sperling’s experienced team of tax and business attorneys provides a wide range of legal services to assist clients through the complex and evolving laws and regulations unique to the tax-exempt world.

 Tax exempt organizations look to Stein Sperling for assistance in the following areas: